Samma Satta

 Samma Satta (Also spelled Samasatta or Samasata) (سمہ سٹہ) is a town in Bahawalpur District, Punjab, Pakistan.
 It is located at 29°21'0 North 71°32'60 East and has an altitude of 351 ft.

 Railway

-Samasata Junction railway station is located in middle of the Samasata town on the main railway line of Pakistan Railways.
+Samasata Junction railway station is located in center of the Samasatta town on the main railway line of Pakistan Railways.
 It was the junction of Samasata-Amruka via Bahawalnagar branch railway line.
 The train service on this branch railway line was closed in July 2011.
-This station is staffed and has booking office.
+This station is staffed and has a booking office.
 It is the stop of some express trains.